 A circle or (its more general form) an ellipse is often regarded as a simpler shape than a cubic polynomial and so may be preferable to cubic splines.
 Elliptical arcs are called conic splines and are popular in applications such as the generation of font outlines, where speed is critical.

-arc.
-The points are separated by a fixed angular increment specified in
+Here we’ll investigate an algorithm for generating points along an elliptical arc.
+The points are separated by a fixed angular increment specified in radians of elliptical arc.
+The algorithm is based on

-A Conic Spline Drawing Algorithm
+point A Conic Spline Drawing Algorithm

 The idea is that we know two points, say P and Q, on a curve and the slopes of the tangent lines at those two points, then there is a unique ellipse determined by this information.

+Justify that statement and find the equation for the ellipse.
 SOLN: A circle will do the job.
 Suppose we have points P(x1,y1) and Q(x2,y2) and tangent lines with slopes m1 and m2 at P and Q, respectively.
-Construct perpendiculars
+Construct perpendiculars and compute the point of intersection as the center of the circle: and the radius is the distance from this point to either one of the points of tangency: And

-And then plug these into .
+then plug these into Note

-Note that an ellipse has more degree of freedom than a circle, so there are likely many different ellipses that satisfy the initial conditions.
+that an ellipse has more degree of freedom than a circle, so there are likely

-The plan is to create the elliptical arc as a series of pixels.
+The plan is to create the elliptical arc as a series

 The parameterization of any ellipse centered at (0,0) can be written as